Return to Guide to the Synagogue for Interfaith Couples and Families.

 In the present day, an interfaith family is most likely to come into contact with Chabad Hasidim, because this group has sent emissaries (called in Hebrew shlichim) to all corners of the globe to share with other Jews the traditional practices of Judaism.
 Other Hasidic groups are more closed to outsiders.

 Chabad rabbis and their families provide Shabbat dinners to guests on college campuses and demonstrate how to put on tefillin, light Shabbat and Hanukkah candles, and perform other mitzvot.
 Chabad synagogues are often warmly welcoming to interfaith families in spite of publishing books and articles that decry interfaith marriage.
-Chabad congregations do not consider the children of a Jewish father and a non-Jewish mother to be Jews.
+Chabad congregations do not consider the children of a Jewish father and a mother who is not Jewish to be Jews.
 Chabad synagogues, like other Orthodox synagogues, seat men and women separately.
 Chabad was innovative in using women's education to reach out to non-Orthodox Jews.
 Chabad has brought Hasidic influence to many non-Hasidic Jews.

 Most Reconstructionists date the beginnings of their movement to 1934 when Rabbi Mordecai Kaplan, a professor at the Jewish Theological Seminary, the Conservative movement's main institution, first published Judaism as a Civilization.
 Kaplan maintained ties to the Conservative movement during his lifetime, and it wasn't until 1968 that Kaplan's followers established a rabbinical college, defining themselves as a Jewish movement.
 More than 100 synagogues and Havurot are affiliated with the Reconstructionist Federation.
 The Federation of Reconstructionist Synagogues and Havurot first passed a resolution affirming that children with one Jewish parent, whether it was the mother or the father, were Jewish, in 1968.